 The Adviser, through its industry relationships, seek to provide the Fund with access to proprietary deal flow.
-The Adviser believes that its networks and deal generation strategies create opportunities to deploy capital across a broad range of transactions that have attractive investment characteristics.
+The Fund believes that the Adviser's networks and deal generation strategies create opportunities to deploy capital across a broad range of transactions that have attractive investment characteristics.
 The Adviser also seeks to build a portfolio of loans to small- to middle-market companies and specialty finance companies.
 The Fund's debt investments may take the form of corporate loans or bonds, may be secured, unsecured, or subordinated.